kuberhealthy/kuberhealthy/cmd/kiam-check/README.md

 ## KIAM Check

-The `KIAM` check tests that `KIAM` servers and agents running within your cluster can properly intercept AWS metadata service requests.
-AWS Lambdas are utilized for various event triggers and can be utilized for monitoring and alerting.
+The (`KIAM`)[https://github.com/uswitch/kiam] check tests that `KIAM` servers and agents running within your cluster can properly intercept AWS metadata service requests.
 This check queries Lambdas utilizing a `KIAM` annotation, which can be set via your `KuberhealthyCheck` custom resource by passing in a field under `spec`:

 ```yaml
 spec: